scott-downey/questpotionwhateverGenerator/README.md

 # questpotionwhateverGenerator
 Generates Whatever you want at (weighted) random.
 This allows you to create random tables with ease!

-## clean.py - Preparation
-When creating files from online tables often you have some leading spaces, some enumerations, duplicates or some awful tabbing going on.
-Clean will remove: Leading numbers, dots and dashes.
-Leading and trailing spaces.
-And will move tabbed content into newlines.

 ## plotg.py - The Main Program

 ### Folder structure